 - Shoot in RAW, which allows you more leeway in post editing i.e. fine-tuning your exposures, recovering highlight details, white balance, etc.

-- The laws of optics let us all down and no matter how good your lens is, your images will most certainly suffers from distortion, chromatic aberration etc. Lightroom and Photoshop has built-in Lens Correction tools that will seamlessly fix these issues.
+- The laws of optics let us all down and no matter how good your lens is, your images will most certainly suffer from distortion, chromatic aberration etc. Lightroom and Photoshop have built-in Lens Correction tools that will seamlessly fix these issues.

 - Maintain consistency in shooting and editing your photographs, which will obviously add credibility to you as a photographer and your portfolio.